Are you a Pokémon fan? Test your knowledge!

 Professor Rowan gave Piplup to Dawn!

-What is the name of the Pokémon that Goh wants to catch?
+What is the name of Ash's mother?

 What is Ash's ultimate goal in the Pokémon anime?